-To be eligible to apply to the competition, your idea/startup should consist of at least 2 team members, knowing that team member profiles are crucial criteria in evaluating an application.
+To be eligible to apply to the competition, your idea/startup should consist of at least 2 team members, knowing that team member profiles are a crucial criteria in evaluating an application.

-No, each team/entrepreneur is allowed one entry.
+No, each team/entrepreneur is only allowed one entry.

 To be eligible to apply to the Startups Track, the startup has to have sales and a database of user traction.